Perimenopause and menopause symptoms

 This information is for general knowledge, not medical use.
 For personal medical advice, contact your GP.

-For information on how to manage perimenopause and menopause in a workplace setting, check out the menopause in the workplace fact sheet.
+You can find further info on how to manage perimenopause and menopause in a workplace setting here.

 Perimenopause